amgarv/LUCID_TOOL_BACKEND/README.md

 6.  **Deploy:** Click the "Deploy" button in Vercel.
 7.  **Wait:** Vercel will build and deploy your backend.
 This usually takes 1-2 minutes.

-## Getting Your Backend URL for Qualtrics
+## 1.2 Getting Your Backend URL for Qualtrics

-1.  **Visit Your Deployment:** Once Vercel shows the deployment is complete ("Congratulations!"), click the image displayed that says in blue text "LUCID Backend Succesfully Deployed!".
+**Visit Your Deployment:** Once Vercel shows the deployment is complete ("Congratulations!"), click the image displayed that says in blue text "LUCID Backend Succesfully Deployed!".

+## 1.3 Save your Backend URL

-2.  **Copy the Qualtrics URL:** The resulting page you visit should display "LUCID Backend Successfully Deployed!".
+**Copy the URL:** The resulting page you visit should display "LUCID Backend Successfully Deployed!".
 It will clearly show the **exact URL needed for Qualtrics**.
-Click the "Copy Backend URL" button.
-Keep this URL handy for the Qualtrics setup.
+Click the "Copy Backend URL" button (e.g., `https://your-project-name.vercel.app/lucid`).
+Keep this address handy for the Qualtrics setup.

-## Qualtrics Setup

-1. Take the full URL you copied from your deployment's landing page (e.g., `https://your-project-name.vercel.app/lucid`).
-2. In your Qualtrics survey, go to the **Survey Flow**.
-3. Set the value of the Embedded Data field named `LUCIDBackendURL` exactly to the URL you copied.

-Your Qualtrics tool should now be able to communicate with your deployed LUCID backend.

 ---

+# 🎉 You are now ready for Step 2! 🥳

+Go to [our template page](http://lucidresearch.io/LUCIDtemplates.html) to get your .QSF.

+---

+## Reference

+Garvey, Aaron M. and Simon J. Blanchard, (2025) “Generative AI as a Research Confederate: The LUCID Methodological Framework and Toolkit for Human-AI Interactions Research,” Working Manuscript. [paper@ssrn](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5256150)

 The code contents of this git repository are available for non-commercial use under Creative Commons BY-NC-SA (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en).

----